unist-n2sl/LatScope/README.md

 ## Intro
 * In large-scale cloud and virtualized systems, improving performance requires understanding not just total latency, but where delays actually occur across the network stack.
 * Latency can emerge at multiple layers—including socket, TCP, IP, device, and virtual interfaces—and these delays often change depending on workload behavior, network conditions, and system configuration.
-* Existing tools mainly measure RTT or single-layer metrics, making it difficult to perform real-time, practical, cross-layer latency analysis in complex environments.
+* Existing tools mainly measure RTT or single-layer metrics, making it difficult to perform cross-layer latency analysis in complex environments.
 * LatScope fills this gap by using eBPF to match packets across layers and compute accurate inter-layer delays, while XDP-based time synchronization enables precise inter-server latency breakdowns.
 * With low-overhead, fine-grained latency decomposition, LatScope helps engineers detect bottlenecks, troubleshoot anomalies, and make informed tuning decisions in real deployments.